-If the employer used the certified rate: The political subdivision's contractually required contribution rate for the year ended June 30, 2015 was 12.50% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2013.
+The political subdivision's contractually required contribution rate for the year ended June 30, 2016 was 12.50% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2014.

-This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employee during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the political subdivision were \$102,097 and \$97,998 for the years ended June 30, 2015 and June 30, 2014, respectively.
+This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the pension plan from the political subdivision were \$100,131 and \$102,097 for the years ended June 30, 2016 and June 30, 2015, respectively.